 PRO TRAVEL TIP: Once on the Giza Plateau, you can walk to almost everything.
 The only place on the Giza Plateau that is off-limits for walking is the desert and dunes around the pyramids.
 It’s not exactly forbidden, but it is strongly discouraged that people walk here.
 If you want to visit the dunes for views and photographs of the pyramids, you will have to hire a camel or a horse to visit this part of the plateau.

 If you are here with a guide and private driver, your driver will drive you all over the plateau, which eliminates a lot of walking and saves you a lot of time.
 If you took a taxi or Uber to get here, you can pay your driver to take you around the Giza Plateau.
 Another option is to go by horse or horse and carriage (but the horses tend to be abused and overworked so we don’t recommend this).

-Hours of Operation: 7 am to 4 pm all year
+Hours of Operation: 7 am to 5 pm

 Bathrooms: There are bathrooms near both entrances of the Giza Plateau.

 Food: There is a small restaurant near the Sphinx and Valley Temple.